Tingler Tube Flies for salmon, sea trout and steelhead

 The Tingler shown below, comprising a slim stainless steel needle tube of 1.5mm outside diameter combined with a lightly dressed single hook, was tied as a night lure for sea trout.

-The dressing of the tubes and hooks in a variety of colours also allows the interchange of hook and tube dressings to create a wide range of colour combinations.
-The change from one dressed hook to another in a different colour can alter the overall appearance of the lure quite dramatically.
+The Tingler Tube and hook may be dressed in a variety of sizes, weights, colours and styles, to suit the quarry, location and season.
+They might be used successfully for British sea trout on summer nights, Atlantic or Pacific salmon, or Steelhead ( see Steelhead Tinglers ).
+They might also prove effective for sea bass around the coast.
+The dressing of the tubes and hooks in a variety of colours also allows the interchange of hook and tube dressings to create a wide range of colour combinations, reducing the need for the angler to carry so many patterns.
+Simply change the dressed Tingler hook and you have, in effect, a different fly.
+The colour combinations are unlimited.
+The change from one dressed hook to another in a different colour can alter the overall appearance of the lure quite dramatically, as in the example below.

 The Tinglers illustrated above have been dressed on 20mm long Needle Tubes, outside diameter 1.5mm.
-The hooks are size 8 and the overall length of the lures is about 6 cms (2.5 inches).
+The hooks are size 8 and the overall length of the lures is about 6 cms (2.5 inches) – a good general length for a small prey fish representation.
 The tube length, hook size and dressing of the Tingler may be adapted for a range of fishing situations for salmon, sea trout or steelhead.
 The hook, held in place by a short link of silicone tubing, is likely to detach from the lure when a fish is hooked, with a minimum of leverage on the hook.